Witten deformation using Lie groupoids: Abstract

 \section{Abstract}

 {We express Witten's deformation of Morse functions using deformation to the normal cone and $C^*$-modules.
 This allows us to obtain asympotitcs of the `large eigenvalues'.
+This is then applied to the case of Morse-Bott functions inspired by \cite{MR852155}.

 Our methods extend to Morse functions along a foliation.
 We construct the Witten deformation using any generic function on an arbitrary foliation on a compact manifold and establish the compactness of its resolvent.
 When the foliation has a holonomy invariant transverse measure we show that our result implies Morse inequialities obtained by Connes and Fack \cite{MR2276915} in a slightly more general situation.}